ibm-cloud-docs/hs-crypto/provision.md

     If the login fails, run the `ibmcloud login --sso` command to try again.
 The `--sso` parameter is required when you log in with a federated ID.
 If this option is used, go to the link listed in the CLI output to generate a one-time passcode.
     {: tip}

-3. Select the region and resource group where you would like to create a {{site.data.keyword.hscrypto}} service instance.
+3. Select the region and resource group where you want to create a {{site.data.keyword.hscrypto}} service instance.
 You can use the following command to set your target region and resource group.

     ```sh
     ibmcloud target -r <region_name> -g <resource_group_name>